Mount Allison University: Social life

 Social life at Mount Allison tends to focus on extracurricular activities: there are 140 clubs and societies and over 30 varsity, club, and intramural sports teams.

-Mount Allison students also socialize at places like Gracie's, The Pond (campus pub), Ducky's, Joey's, and the Bridge Street Café.

 Mount Allison's campus paper, The Argosy, is an independent publication produced weekly.
 The publication dates from 1872, making it one of the oldest student publications in the country.
 The campus and community radio station, CHMA 106.9 FM, is owned and operated by the members of Attic Broadcasting Company Ltd., a non-profit organization with its offices on the university campus.